jaleesam/JLiriApp/README.md

 ```
 node liri.js spotify-this-song '<song name here>'
 ```
-This prompt with followed by the song title will show infomation from Spotify API about the song.
+This prompt with followed by the song title will show infomation from Spotify API about the song(s).

 ### Movie This